philscanlon/Hackathon2016/README.md

 The hackathon will occur on the 15th december rolling round the world. physical/virtual teams in each location will get together to help each other out Questions?
-Reach out to your SC peers on
+Reach out to your SC peers on the mailing list, or the slack channel

 ### Looking for :
 * the master list of the routers  https://github.com/philscanlon/Hackathon2016/blob/master/router-details.md